Blog 64. Relationship Realities: How Does Money Affect Your Relationship?

 If a loved one dies, dealing with the loss, the funeral (etc) as well as having to suddenly deal with money issues can be very hard on some – especially if they were promised security and are then left with the shock of debt and so on.

-Become aware and be prepared.
+It is therefore smarter to become aware and to be prepared.

 © 2017 Information Copyright Deidré Wallace